Bobby Witt Jr. Player Props: Royals vs. Giants

 Bobby Witt Jr. At The Plate

-- Witt Jr. is batting .154 with a home run and three walks.
+- Witt Jr. is hitting .161 with two home runs and three walks.

-- Witt Jr. has gotten at least one hit twice in seven games this season, with multiple hits in both of those games.
+- This season, Witt Jr. has tallied at least one hit in three of nine games (33.3%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.